 A good one to try is Royal Canin Gastrointestinal Puppy Dry Food.
 Royal Canin has been a leader in canine nutrition for over 40 years.
 Their foods are trusted by veterinarians and puppy parents alike.

 This dog food for sensitive stomachs will give you the peace of mind that your pup is receiving balanced nutrition for growth, omega-3 fatty acids EPA and DHA for brain development, and proper digestive support to help prevent tummy troubles.

 Adult and Senior

 More options are available over-the-counter for adult dogs than puppies.
-Many of these are very similar to one another in formulation and ingredients list.
-The choice may come down to availability, cost and how well your dog likes the taste.
-Most of these can also be used as senior dog food for sensitive stomachs after discussing with a vet.
+Many of these are very similar to one another in the formulation and ingredients list.
+The choice may come down to availability, cost, and how well your dog likes the taste.
+Most of these can also be used as senior dog food for sensitive stomachs after discussion with a vet.

 - Hill’s Science Diet Sensitive Stomach & Skin Chicken and Barley